airpair/mastering-es6-higher-order-functions-for-arrays/post.md

 Syntax: ```array.forEach(callback)```

-Introduced in ES5, this function executes the provided ```callback``` once for each element present in the array in ascending order.
+Introduced in ES5, this higher-order function executes the provided ```callback``` once for each element present in the array in ascending order.

 The callback receives three arguments: